scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 We are experiencing these benefits already, having taken a few steps towards computational reproducibility.
 Finally, let us borrow a quote which is well-known in the reproducible research communities:
-"Your most important collaborator is your future self."
+“Your most important collaborator is your future self.”

 The case study presented earlier was not originally set up according to the three practices outlined above.
 Notably, it used to live in a variety of files